romainfrezier/AWI-project-frontend/README.md

 The AWI (Web Application and Interoperability) project is a project that we had to do during our 4th year of engineering school.
 The goal of this project is to create an REST API that will be used by a web app at the first semester, and by a mobile app at the second semester.

+This is the frontend part of the project for the web app.

 ---

 ### Techlogies used